Be sure to check out Alicia's YouTube channel for more fun content!

 Don't be afraid to dream and imagine.
 Record your memories and your thoughts, you'll use them later.
 Don't be afraid to feel both the good and bad, you'll use it for your characters.
 Write what moves you, makes you angry, what you love, what you'd want to change, to makes you happy--write it and let it be your truth.
 Only you can tell the story the way you can.

-Be on the look out in 2021 for Jump at de Sun, my picture book biography about folklorist Zora Neale Hurston published by Atheneum Books and illustrated by Jacqueline Alcantara.
-And, Shirley Chisholm Dared, picture book biography about the first Black Congresswoman Shirley Chisholm, published by Schwarz & Wade and illustrated by Coretta Scott King-John Steptoe New Talent Award Winner April Harrison.
+Jump at de Sun: The True Life Tale of Unstoppable Storycatcher Zora Neale Hurston, my picture book biography about folklorist Zora Neale Hurston is newly published by Atheneum Books and illustrated by Jacqueline Alcantara.
+And, Shirley Chisholm Dared, picture book biography about the first Black Congresswoman Shirley Chisholm, published by Schwarz & Wade and illustrated by Coretta Scott King-John Steptoe New Talent Award Winner April Harrison will be out this summer.